 No one but a cop has experienced the incredible love that comes on like a wave when you lean over and kiss your sleeping child after a really tough shift.

-On the other hand, Rodney King lived his life knowing that 2,000 people would not have been seriously injured, 53 people would not have died, and 1,100 buildings would not have been destroyed if he would have just complied with a lawful arrest.
+On the other hand, Rodney King lived his life knowing that 2,000 people would not have been seriously injured, 53 people would not have died and 1,100 buildings would not have been destroyed if he had just complied with a lawful arrest.

 He collected $3.8 million for badly losing the fight he started.
-However, the money did not buy him a “Happily ever after ending,” for King continued to abuse alcohol, drugs, and some of the women in his life.
+However, the money did not buy him a “happily ever after" ending as King continued to abuse alcohol, drugs and some of the women in his life.

-In the end, Rodney King the millionaire died alone in the bottom of his pool.
+In the end, Rodney King the millionaire died alone at the bottom of his pool.